Need to go from Point A to Point B?

-Book a ride at any time of day or night on free app Grab (free via Google Play and App Store).
-Prices may spike based on supply and demand, but they are quoted or estimated upfront and can be charged directly to a card.
-The company offers a variety of services, from being able to hitch a ride off the street and ride-sharing to six-seater options.
+Book a ride at any time of day or night on free app Grab or Gojek.
+Prices may spike based on supply and demand, but they are quoted or estimated upfront and can be charged to a card.
+Both companies offer a variety of services, from being able to hitch a ride off the street and ride-sharing to six-seater options.

 According to the Economist Intelligence Unit, SG is the most expensive place in the world to buy a car, thanks to its Certificate of Entitlement (COE) system.
 But, there are good leasing options as well as an electric car-sharing service, BlueSG, to lessen costs.
 Try SGCarMart.com for additional resources.

 More on The Finder: